ozekiltd/How-to-link-a-VoIP-phone-to-a-website-using-Javascript/README.md

 ```
 * Code example 2 * - Url encoded request

-On the summary page [http://www.ozekiphone.com/voip-http-commands-231.html below] you can get further information about the HTTP API and the commands of it.
+On the summary page (http://www.ozekiphone.com/voip-http-commands-231.html) you can get further information about the HTTP API and the commands of it.

 ===Option 2===
 The other method for getting the needed Security Token is that you login to the PBX and generate the token on your own with the aid of HTTP API Tester.